7 Top Drag & Drop Page Builder Plugins for WordPress

 Interface

-The way the builder works is intuitive, simply drag and drop modules(as with any drag and drop builder).
-You can adjust row elements for amount of columns.
-By clicking the top left corner of the row, you can see the options.
-You can also see a Themify custom panel of options if you are using one of their themes with more optiosn for changing the design.
+By clicking the top left corner of the row, you can see the different edit options available.
+You can also see a custom Themify panel if you’re using one of their themes with more options for changing the design.

-Something else that is not as great, is the way that you set up layouts.
-You have to go outside of the builder, find a layout and then import the layout into the builder.
+Something else that isn’t great is the way that you set up layouts.
+You have to go outside of the builder, find a layout, and then import the layout into the builder.
+Still, all things considered, the user experience is quite good.

 Pros